tridactyl/tridactyl/readme.md

 -   How do I disable Tridactyl on certain sites?

-    You can use `blacklistadd`, like this: `blacklistadd mail.google.com/mail`.
+    To enter ignore mode automatically on a website, use `blacklistadd` like this: `blacklistadd mail.google.com/mail`.
 See `:help blacklistadd`.
 Also note that if you want something like the passkeys or ignorekeys features vimperator/pentadactyl had, you can use `bindurl`.
 See `:help bindurl`.

+    If you want to more thoroughly disable Tridactyl on a website, for example to prevent it from injecting its CSS, use `:seturl [url regex] superignore true`.
+See `:help seturl` and `:help superignore` for more details.

 -   How can I list the current bindings?